 1874-The State of the Forests of Victoria

-As a result of recommendations from the reports of the Royal Commission of 1871/1872, a number of regional forest boards of management were created to ensure that regulations concerning timber conservation in Victoria’s State forests were enforced.
+As a result of recommendations from the reports of a Royal Commission in 1871 and 1872, a number of regional forest boards of management were created to ensure that regulations concerning timber conservation in Victoria’s State forests were enforced.
 On the 6th March 1874, a Central Forest Board was established to oversee the entire system.
 The Board operated from within the Department of Agriculture through a network of local caretakers and the regional boards.
 It comprised Robert Brough Smyth, W. H. Archer (Secretary for Lands), A. R. Wallis and W. E. Ivey as secretary.